Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_windows/SetupOSRequirementsWindows.rst

 Download the following from oracle.

-The version used in these instructions is **12.2.0.1.0**.
+The version used in these instructions is **18.3.0.0.0**.

 #.
-Download the "Instant Client Package - Basic" from
+Download the ZIP "Basic Package"
+    :file:`instantclient-basic-windows.x64-18.3.0.0.0dbru.zip p` from
     http://www.oracle.com/technetwork/topics/winx64soft-089540.html

 #.
-Download the "Instant Client Package - SDK" from
+Download the ZIP "SDK Package"
+    :file:`instantclient-sdk-windows.x64-18.3.0.0.0dbru.zip` from
     http://www.oracle.com/technetwork/topics/winx64soft-089540.html

 ----